aihassan1/simple_shell/README.md

 this is a readme file
 # 0x16.
 C - Simple Shell

-A simple shell implementation in C.
+A simple shell implementation in C it took me alot to do this shell and it was worth it the time and the effort and i hope i pass it

 ## Description